 Rails DRY Controllers

 In any programming language, it is important to create DRY (Don't Repeat Yourself) code.
-In this article we will explore three methods of writing Rails CRUD controllers, and use a gem to abstract controllers even more.
+In this article, we will explore three methods for writing Rails CRUD controllers and use a gem to abstract them further.

 Setup